aternosorg/php-model/README.md

 easier:

 * [BaseModel](src/BaseModel.php) - Implements the basic model logic and is not related to any Driver
-* [SimpleModel](src/SimpleModel.php) - Minimal implementation for the Mysqli driver, mainly for demonstration purposes
 * [GenericModel](src/GenericModel.php) - Optional implementation of all drivers and registry

 It's recommended to start with the [GenericModel](src/GenericModel.php) since it already implements